The path to victory is right here in this map

 On Tuesday alone, Hillary Clinton's campaign hosted more than 10 events around the country with big-name headliners hitting Florida, Wisconsin, Colorado, New Hampshire, Maine, North Carolina and Ohio, where President Barack Obama pushed early voting.

-Donald Trump's side is no less busy, but his bench is shorter, with the nominee and his running mate, his family, and running mate Mike Pence, doing the bulk of the work.
+Donald Trump's side is no less busy, but his bench is shorter, with the nominee, his family, and running mate Mike Pence doing the bulk of the work.
 Trump alone is on pace to hit four states in three days, with four stops in Florida alone.
 His son, Donald Jr., was in Iowa on Tuesday, and his children will be hitting Michigan later in the week.

 So what does it all mean -- what do these breakneck itineraries tell us?

-Note: (Update: This visit has been canceled following an ambush that killed two police officers in Iowa early Wednesday.)
-(Update: This visit has been canceled following an ambush that killed two police officers in Iowa early Wednesday.)